Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Discussion

+The $M^{\rm sub}_{\rm 200}$ estimates therefore vary depending on the mass model, with the BPL value inconsistent with the PL.
+We anticipate that attempts to constrain more subtle DM properties like the subhalo's concentration will be more impacted by this degeneracy with the lens mass model \citep{Minor2021}.
+Understanding the missing complexity in strong lens mass models is important for ensuring that DM subhalo mass measurements are accurate.

 Even if our mass models were perfect, the mass estimates quoted in this work for any genuine DM subhalo have additional potential systematics.
-Our DM subhalo model assumes they lie on the mass-concentration relation from \citet{Ludlow2016}, therefore we will overestimate the mass of any genuine DM subhalo which is more concentrated than this relation (because more concentrated NFW halos have a higher central density, making their perturbations to the lensing more prominent, see \cite{Amorisco2022}).
+Our DM subhalo model assumes they lie on the mass-concentration relation from \citet{Ludlow2016} and we will overestimate the mass of any genuine DM subhalo which is more concentrated than this relation (because more concentrated NFW halos have a higher central density, making their perturbations to the lensing more prominent, see \citealt{Amorisco2022}).
 This is also shown by \citet{Minor2021, Minor2021a}.
-DM subhalos may also be at a different redshift to the lens, which can again lead us to over or under estimate their mass \citep{Li2016a, Despali2018, He2022b, Amorisco2022, Despali2022}.
+DM subhalos may also be at a different redshift to the lens, which can also lead to an incorrect mass estimate \citep{Li2016a, Despali2018, He2022b, Amorisco2022, Despali2022}.